NithishRay/Firewall-implementation-with-Intrusion-Detection/README.md

 3. While interfering this packets, the firewall detects for authorized packets which are pre-programmed to the script to find such packets.
 4. After this, the firewall will stop those packets from entering the system or network like an Intrusion Detection System.
+5. The responses are been tracked and stored in a text file as a report.